michaeljsteel/NumBAT/docs/source/pythonapi.rst

     :show-inheritance:

-mode_calcs module
+modecalcs module
 =================

-The ``mode_calcs`` module is responsible for the core engine to construct and solve the optical and elastic finite-element problems.
+The ``modecalcs`` module is responsible for the core engine to construct and solve the optical and elastic finite-element problems.

-.. automodule:: mode_calcs
+.. automodule:: modecalcs
     :members:
     :undoc-members:
     :show-inheritance: